On log-sum inequalities: log-sum inequalities for commuting self-adjoint matrices

-Theorem \ref{log_sum_inequality_with_matrices} my be considered as a counterpart of Theorem \ref{log_sum_inequality_with_real_functions} for commuting self-adjoint matrices.
-Immediately, we find the matrix counterparts of a number of inequalities which we have derived at the last section.
-This matrix inequalities have immediate consequences in quantum information theory.
+Theorem \ref{log_sum_inequality_with_matrices} is a matrix-theoretic counterpart of Theorem \ref{log_sum_inequality_with_real_functions}, which assists us to establish a number of matrix inequalities, which are derived in Section \ref{Generalized_log_sum_inequality_for_real_functions} for real functions.
+Some of these matrix inequalities have immediate consequences in quantum information theory.
+Consider the following example.